 With print circulation of nearly 100,000 area households, the Courier may well be the largest paid-circulation print publication in the Greater Rochester area.
 It is the winner of hundreds of state and national awards for journalistic excellence.

 The newspaper was founded by lay Catholics in 1889 as The Catholic Journal.
 Over the next century, its name consisted of the words "Catholic," "Courier" and "Journal" in various combinations, and the paper was officially renamed Catholic Courier on its 100th anniversary in 1989.

-In the wake of the Great Depression, the Rochester Diocese assumed ownership of the newspaper, and its publishing company, the Rochester Catholic Press Association, Inc. (RCPA) was established as a New York not for profit corporation in 1951.
+The Rochester Diocese assumed ownership of the newspaper in the wake of the Great Depression, and its publishing company, the Rochester Catholic Press Association, Inc. (RCPA) was established as a New York not for profit corporation in 1951.

 The Courier created its first website in 1996 and recently launched this fifth iteration, which focuses heavily on multimedia and video storytelling and also includes all printed content.

 A weekly e-newsletter was established in January 2008.
 A second leisure-oriented edition launched in 2016, and a third edition oriented to the Sunday Scriptures was added in 2018.
 Each newsletter reaches approximately 10,000 readers.
 An interactive digital replica of the Courier's print edition has been offered monthly since July 2012.

 In 2005, the Courier launched the monthly Spanish-language newspaper El Mensajero Católico and added a bilingual website in 2009.

 RCPA also is publisher of the Official Directory of the Diocese of Rochester and provides graphic-design and marketing services for church and other non-profit groups.